garywill/BigSearch/src/README.md

 <details>

-Because there are currently only 2 languages, no framework used yet, only a simple function to implement multi-language.
+Because there are currently only 2 languages supported, no framework used yet, only a simple function to implement multi-language.

 For strings that you want it to be multi-language (it's okay to leave it English only, also), use JS function `i18n()`, whose input parameters can be: